 Instrumentation: Piano, Bass Clarinet, Flute

-for soprano, prepared piano and electronics (may also be diffused as an acousmatic piece)
+for soprano, prepared piano and electronics (also an acousmatic piece)

 Based on a text written in memory of a friend who passed away in 1988, Transient was written in 2008 for soprano, prepared piano and two electronic sources, one consisting of live processing, the other including the text – whispered, spoken and sung – transformed in the electronic studio.
 Another important vocal source is breathing, imagined as a metaphor of life after life.
 The unfolding of the music is based on a relational system where a word (a phrase or a concept) of the poem is associated to a specific pitch.
 The syntactic relations established between pitch and word (meaning) have generated musical phrases articulated in six sections corresponding to the six verses of the text.